bin-chirink/Dota2-CastleCarnage-Script/README.md

-# Castle Carnage Script for Dota 2
+# Castle Carnage Script for Dota 2 + UPDATE HARD MODE

 🖱️ **Castle Carnage Script** is a tool that helps you play the Dota 2 custom game mode, Castle Carnage.
-It automates gameplay with pre-recorded macros, enabling you to achieve 27 stars and complete all 9 levels smoothly and efficiently.
+It automates gameplay with pre-recorded macros, enabling you to achieve 36 stars and complete all 9 levels in normal mode and 3 levels in hard mode smoothly and efficiently.

 ![Untitled](https://github.com/user-attachments/assets/e8f0318b-f533-4097-8858-bdaa31ffbec8)